slabstech/gaganyatri.com/_posts/docs/2019-04-18-curriculum-vitae.md

 * Currently pursuing Computer Science with focus on Robotics at University of Bonn, Germany from October 2018

-* 5 months Full Stack Engineer at EFI India Pvt.
-Ltd. Bangalore : May 2018 : October 2018
+* 4 Years Industry Experience in Telecommunication and Printing at Subex and EFI.

-* 1 year Research Assistant at KLE Tech University, Hubballi : May 2017 : April 2018
+* 1 year Research Experience at KLE Tech University

-* 3.8 years Full Stack Engineer at Subex Ltd. Bangalore : September 2013 : April 2017

-* Completed Engineering degree in Information Science and Engineering stream at BVBCET, Hubli with a CGPA OF 8.55